qubyte/toisu-monorepo/README.md

 # Toisu! middleware runner

-Toisu runs middlewares in sequence, waiting for promises from middlwares to resolve before continuing to the next.
-It's function shared by Toisu! and the Toisu! router, but alternative routers and other modules may find it useful.
+Toisu! runs middlewares in sequence, waiting for promises from middlwares to resolve (when promises are returned) before continuing to the next.
+This module contains a function which does this sequential middleware execution.
+This logic has been placed in its own module since both `toisu` and `toisu-router` use it.
+Other modules intended to work with Toisu! might also find it useful.

 ## usage